-Existing Proposed Explanation None (3) The Tribunal may use any evidence or summon any person the Tribunal considers necessary in the review of the ballots.
-The Tribunal may summon persons to give evidence if necessary.
-No appeal 80(5) There is no appeal from the decision of the court on an application for a recount.
-(4) There is no appeal from the decision of the Tribunal on an application for a recount or addition.
-The decision of the Tribunal is final.
-Candidate with highest number of votes 81.
+Existing Proposed Explanation Candidate with highest number of votes 81.
 (1) If the judge certifies that one candidate for an office obtained a higher number of votes than any other candidate for the same office, the Chief Electoral Officer shall declare that candidate elected in the election report.
-Certification of votes 70(1) The Tribunal shall immediately certify the result of the recount or addition to the Chief Electoral Officer.
-The Tribunal will certify the result and the CEO will declare the winning candidate elected.
-None (2) On receiving the Tribunal's certificate, the Chief Electoral Officer shall immediately declare to be elected the candidate having the largest number of votes.
-The CEO declares the result based on the Tribunal's certificate.
+Certification of votes 70(1) The Métis Judicial Body shall immediately certify the result of the recount or addition to the Chief Electoral Officer.
+The Métis Court will certify the result and the Chief Electoral Officer will declare the winning candidate elected.
+None (2) On receiving the Métis Judicial Body's certificate, the Chief Electoral Officer shall immediately declare to be elected the candidate having the largest number of votes.
+The Chief Electoral Officer declares the result based on the Métis Court's certificate.
+New election 81(2) If the judge certifies a tie in the number of votes for an office, the Chief Electoral Officer shall order that a new election be held.
+New election 71 If the Métis Judicial Body certifies a tie in the number of votes for an office, the Chief Electoral Officer shall order that a new election be held.
+No substantive change Applicable rules deleted A new election would be held as much as possible in accordance with the usual rules.

-Existing Proposed Explanation New election 81(2) If the judge certifies a tie in the number of votes for an office, the Chief Electoral Officer shall order that a new election be held.
-New election 71 If the Tribunal certifies a tie in the number of votes for an office, the Chief Electoral Officer shall order that a new election be held in the same manner as a by-election.
-15 If a new election must be held it would be conducted in the same manner a s by-election.
-Applicable rules 81(3) An election that takes place pursuant to a recount shall be held in accordance with the provisions applicable to a by-election. deleted Included above.
+Existing Proposed Explanation 81(3) An election that takes place pursuant to a recount shall be held in accordance with the provisions applicable to a by-election.
 Court costs 80(4) The court may award costs and make any other order it considers advisable against any person who applies for a recount, if the application is scandalous, frivolous or vexatious, or is otherwise an abuse of the process of the Court.
 Costs 72 No costs arising out of the recount or addition are recoverable from any party.
 No costs will be awarded on a recount or addition.
 Voiding an Election Making the application 82.
-(1) An application to void an election may be made in accordance with the Rules of the Saskatchewan Court of Queen Bench and the Voiding an Election Making the application 73(1) Any person may apply to the Tribunal to void an election: No substantive change in the process, except that the application must be made to the
+(1) An application to void an election may be made in accordance with the Rules of the Saskatchewan Court of Queen Bench and the practice and procedure of the court for an originating application.
+Voiding an Election Making the application 73(1) Any person may apply to the Métis Judicial Body to void an election: (a) after any application for a judicial recount is decided; (b) no later than 15 days after the latest of: (i) the day of publication of the regional or provincial election report, as the case may be; and No substantive change in the process, except that the application must be made to the Métis Judicial Body not the Court of King's Bench and must be made within 15 days rather than 30.
+After recount (2) An application to void an election may only be made after any application for a (ii) the day the Métis Judicial Body renders its decision on any